 Low humidity in the cold months isn’t just a problem for people – it’s a problem for plants, too.
 Plants enjoy humidity levels around 50 – 60%, so keep your humidifier running if you have one.
 If you don’t, try clustering your plants together in the most humid rooms of your home (typically the bathrooms or kitchen), or placing them on top of a large tray or baking sheet filled with water.
 (You just have to make sure the pots don’t touch the water, so place some stones in the water and put the plants on top of the stones.)

 Sun is in short supply in the winter.
 To make sure they can take full advantage of the little light they have, make sure your indoor plants’ leaves stay clean and dust-free.
 Every couple of weeks, put your plants in the bathtub and use a handheld sprayer to give the leaves a gentle shower, or use a damp towel to wipe dust and grime off the leaves.
-Keeping the leaves clean mean, they can be more efficient at photosynthesis.
+Keeping the leaves clean means they can be more efficient at photosynthesis.

 The last answer on how to keep your indoor plants alive is that plants need light more than anything else in the fall and winter.
 You will need to be extra careful to rotate your pots to make sure each plant is getting the sunlight they need.
 If the available natural sunlight isn’t enough, use a full-spectrum lightbulb in a standard desk lamp and shine it on your plants for at least 12-14 hours a day.
 Learn more about setting up a grow lamp, or purchase an LED grow light in our store.